-There are a couple of other important things we include in our basic classes that I think are very important, that I don't believe are sufficiently covered in other training classes you may attend.
-At least not the way I do it.
+There are a couple of other important things I include in my classes that I think are very important, that I don't believe are sufficiently covered in many training classes.

 Those things are relationship building exercises that cover 2 important topics... trust and respect.

 I believe in order to have the proper relationship, partnership if you will, you must have trust and respect.
 Love is not enough to allow someone, human or animal, to follow, heed, honor, appreciate, admire or even pay attention to you.
-You need assurance, consistency, faith... or trust, for lack of a better term.
+You need assurance, consistency, faith... or trust.

 How can you define love without trust and respect?
-Perhaps love without trust and respect isn't as unconditional as you might want to think.
+Perhaps love with trust and respect isn't as unconditional as you might want to think.

 These are some words that I think are often misunderstood.
 At least in the way I intend them.

 "Respect" is a word that often has the mistaken impression of something that is earned by force or negative means.
 However, a common definition would be... admiration given by others.
 Some common synonyms that I think better describe what I intend an owner to be able to earn from their dog would be... appreciation, consideration, courtesy, deference, esteem, regard, favor, reverence... pick your favorite descriptive word for how you want your dog to view you.

 How do you show respect to someone or something?
 It is how you give to pressure.
 There are many different kinds of pressure.
 Social, physical, spacial, emotional are all kinds of pressure were respond to.
 How we respond to them depends on our amount of trust, respect, or comfort level we have to the situation.